Brainrot is a slang term used to describe the modern mental health phenomenon of the fatigue and burnout caused by consuming too much digital media.

 6. Seek Help If You Need It

-If symptoms of brainrot are causing anxiety, insomnia, or social withdrawal in your daily life, talk to a mental health professional.
+If symptoms like anxiety, insomnia, or social withdrawal persist, reach out to a licensed therapist.

-Depression and anxiety therapists trained in digital wellness or cognitive behavioral therapy (CBT) can help rewire those patterns.
+Depression and anxiety therapists trained in digital wellness or CBT can help you rewire unhealthy patterns and regain control.

 Brainrot and Anxiety FAQs